rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md

         - key2=value2
 ```

+There are some configuration options that can't be changed when provisioning via Rancher:
+- data-dir (folder to hold state), which defaults to `/var/lib/rancher/rke2`.

 ### machineSelectorConfig

 `machineSelectorConfig` is the same as [`machineGlobalConfig`](#machineglobalconfig) except that a [label](#kubernetes-node-labels) selector can be specified with the configuration.
 The configuration will only be applied to nodes that match the provided label selector.